-The site is located 630± feet west of the intersection of Harley Knox Boulevard and Indian Avenue in Perris, California.
-The site is bounded to the north by a storm drain channel, to the east by Indian Avenue and an existing commercial/industrial building, to the south by Harley Knox Boulevard and to the west by vacant land.
-The general location of the site is illustrated on the Site Location Map, included as Plate 1 of this report.
+The site is located at the southeast corner of Webster Avenue and Ramona Expressway in Perris, California.
+The site is bounded to the north by Ramona Expressway, to the west by Webster Avenue, to the south by two existing commercial/industrial buildings, and to the east by Brennan Avenue.
+The general location of the site is illustrated on the Site Location Map, enclosed as Plate 1 in Appendix A of this report.

-The site consists of two (2) rectangular-shaped parcels, which total 20.26± acres in size.
-The site is presently vacant and undeveloped.
-Ground surface cover consists of exposed soil with moderate to dense native grass and weed growth.
-Trash and debris are scattered on the ground surface throughout the site.
+The site consists of several parcels, which total $19.64\pm$ acres in size.
+The site is currently vacant and undeveloped, except for the southeast portion of the site which is currently used as am unpaved storage yard for an existing warehouse building.
+The ground surface cover appears to consist of exposed soil with sparse to moderate native grass and weed growth.